You've worked hard at building up your reputation as a local business owner.

 Remember that failure to comply with state and federal regulations can result in you losing you liquor permit.
 Do not allow anyone to consume alcoholic beverages on your premises should be prohibited.
 Finally, train your employees to recognize the signs of intoxication.

-Automobile exposure: Do you have your employees using your company vehicles to run errands?
+Automobile exposure: Do your employees use your company vehicles to run errands?
 Do you provide a delivery service?
 Check that all employees are properly licensed.
 Check MVRs regularly.
 Be sure to properly maintain your vehicles and keep records of all maintenance performed.

 Workers compensation exposures: This can come from lifting, loading and unloading cases of alcohol.
 Poor lifting techniques can cause back injury, hernias, sprains, or strains.
 Wet, slick floors can call slips and falls.
 Teach all employees to safely lift and handle all inventory.
 Provide team lifting training for heavy loads.